dubeyadarsh/design-pattern/readme.md

 # Design Patterns

-This repository contains examples of various design patterns implemented in [Your Programming Language].
+This repository contains examples of various design patterns implemented in java.

 ## Table of Contents